 - Organizational leadership and transformation in a broad range of settings

-- Deep knowledge of issues and opportunities relating to conservation and sustainability
+- Deep knowledge of issues and opportunities relating to conservation, community development, and sustainability

 - Ability to articulate inspiring visions, and translate these into operational goals and tangible results

 - Equally comfortable in community halls and corporate boardrooms

 - Exceptional oral and written communications skills; expertise in internal and external relations